How to eat clean with a full time job and commuting

 Canteen food is usually convenience food, often too fatty, too salty, easy to crave, and lacking in important nutrients.
 A bad combination that is attracting pounds and still leaving you hungry after just a short amount of time.

 Maybe you opt for salads from fast food restaurants.
 It seems like a wiser step, but … did you know that they often contain processed fillers?
-Many fast food salads are actually sprayed with a substance to make their lettuce appear fresh.
+Many fast food meals are actually sprayed with a substance to make their lettuce appear fresh.
 The dressings are artificial, calorie-loaded … and you pay for unwanted calories.

 I know that you have the best intentions when it comes to clean eating habits.
 But often you get derailed because of too little time or energy.

-1) Easy to prepare ahead of time
+1) Super easy to prepare ahead of time

-You can make time on Sunday night and easily prepare a week’s worth of lunches ahead of time.
+You can make time on Sunday night and easily prepare a week's worth of lunches ahead of time.
 If you are a work at home mum like me, you will love it as a great dinner option as well.
-It is a no brainer on busy evenings with sports or other activities.
+It is a no-brainer on busy evenings with sports or other activities.

 2) Lasts for days

-3) Attractive meal made easy
+3) An attractive meal made easy

 Don’t salad jars just look beautiful, vibrant and bright?
 You can’t deny that you also eat with your eyes.
 It’s so easy to assemble a layered salad that even a child could do it.